corcor27/Introduction_to_R/_episodes/11-hpc-intro.md

 ### Project management

->## Question: We have created a project in RStudio but what can go wrong if we don’t?
+### Question: We have created a project in RStudio but what can go wrong if we don’t?
->Typical problems caused by poor project management.
+Typical problems caused by poor project management.

->1. ***Poor maintainability*** – You may remember the ad-hoc system you used for naming and organising files and folders but when youcome back to a project a week, a month or a year later will you still remember?
+1. ***Poor maintainability*** – You may remember the ad-hoc system you used for naming and organising files and folders but when youcome back to a project a week, a month or a year later will you still remember?
 If someone is collaborating with you will it make any sense to them?

->2. ***Data corruption*** – Defensive steps (e.g., naming convention, back-ups, read only files) will protect your data.
+2. ***Data corruption*** – Defensive steps (e.g., naming convention, back-ups, read only files) will protect your data.
 It can be very easy to accidently modify data that should be static.
 Losing/corrupting data can be catastrophic for projects.

->## Question: What practices should we apply when it comes to project management?
+### Question: What practices should we apply when it comes to project management?
->There is no ‘best’ way to manage a project, there are general principles that will make your project easier to manage.
+There is no ‘best’ way to manage a project, there are general principles that will make your project easier to manage.
 We will touch on many aspects of this during the course however a full account of these areas is outside of the scope of this session.

->1.
-Segment files sensibly: Create clearly labelled folders/sub-folders to group similar files.
+1. Segment files sensibly: Create clearly labelled folders/sub-folders to group similar files.
 This will make finding and identifying files easier.

->2.
-Read only data: Any original data should be read-only so it cannot be accidently modified.
+2. Read only data: Any original data should be read-only so it cannot be accidently modified.

->3.
-Separate functions: Separating the project specific code from more generic code that could be reused in other projects will improve your efficiency when starting new projects.
+3. Separate functions: Separating the project specific code from more generic code that could be reused in other projects will improve your efficiency when starting new projects.

->4.
-Version control: Version control systems (VCS) are a tool that facilitate multiple users collaborating on the same project.
+4. Version control: Version control systems (VCS) are a tool that facilitate multiple users collaborating on the same project.
 They have a wide set of tools but are commonly used to manage reverting files to previous states, comparing changes, and managing versions.
 Git is the most widely used version control system.

->5.
-Backup: Ensuring your data and your project is backed up is vital.
+5. Backup: Ensuring your data and your project is backed up is vital.
 Consider a minimum of one local-backup and one online-backup.
-{: .challenge }

 {% include links.md %}